Remembering when Aguero scored five goals in 20 minutes for Man City

-But Manchester City‘s record goalscorer, who will be leaving the club at the conclusion of the 2020-21 season, has been excellent for so long that some of his other personal hauls are in danger of being overlooked.
+But Manchester City’s record goalscorer was excellent for so long that some of his other personal hauls are in danger of being overlooked.

-Such as the time he scored five goals in 20 minutes against Newcastle United in Ocotber 2015.
+Such as the time he scored five goals in 20 minutes against Newcastle United in October 2015.

 On the face of it, this was an achievement that looked like it should come with more asterisks than a French comic book.